December train strikes: Everything you need to know

 Based on previous experience, these are the likely impacts when drivers walk out.
 Please check closer to the day of travel to be sure.

-- LNER: Regular trains on core routes linking London King’s Cross with Leeds, York, Newcastle and Edinburgh.
+- LNER (2 December): Regular trains on core routes linking London King’s Cross with Leeds, York, Newcastle and Edinburgh.

+- Avanti West Coast (3 December): No trains.
+“Services on the days either side of the strike will also be affected.”

-- Greater Anglia: Limited service linking London Liverpool Street with Norwich, Ipswich and Colchester; Southend Victoria; and Stansted airport.
+- Greater Anglia (5 December): Limited service linking London Liverpool Street with Norwich, Ipswich and Colchester; Southend Victoria; Cambridge; and Stansted airport.

-- Southern: No trains except a nonstop shuttle service between London Victoria and Gatwick airport, from 6am to 11.30am.
+- Southern (6 December): No trains except a nonstop shuttle service between London Victoria and Gatwick airport, from 6am to 11.30am.

-- Gatwick Express: No trains but the Southern airport shuttle will cover the ground.
+- Gatwick Express (6 December): No trains but the Southern airport shuttle will cover the ground.

-- South Western Railway: A core service of up to four trains per hour between London Waterloo with Woking, with one train each hour extended to both Guildford and Basingstoke.
+- South Western Railway (6 December): A core service of up to four trains per hour between London Waterloo with Woking, with one train each hour extended to both Guildford and Basingstoke.
+A shuttle will run from Basingstoke to Salisbury.
+Trains will also run between Waterloo and Feltham via Richmond and Twickenham.

+- CrossCountry (7 December): No trains.
+“Services may start later than usual on Friday 8 December as a result of the industrial action the day before.”

-- Great Western Railway (GWR): A core service will run between London Paddington and Oxford, Bath and Bristol, with a link from Bristol to Cardiff.
-A very limited service on some branch lines.
+- Great Western Railway (GWR, 7 December): A core service will run between London Paddington and Oxford, Bath and Bristol, with a link from Bristol to Cardiff.
+A limited service on branch lines in Devon and Cornwall.
 The Night Riviera sleeper service from London to Penzance will not run until Friday 6 October.

+- Heathrow Express (7 December): Reduced service between 7am and 7pm only.

 In addition to the disruption on strike days, trains on adjacent days may be affected.
 Trains on these days are also likely to be extremely busy due to passengers moving their journeys to avoid industrial action.